darshan-k-s/pesticide-sprayer-arm/README.md

 ## Custom End-Effector ##
 provide photos/renders, assembly details, engineering drawings, control overview and integration details.
 - Designed and 3D printed to combine **leaf pick-up** and **spraying** in a single tool
-- assembly includes a vacuum motor, spraying motor, acrylic tubing and screws for motor mounting.
+- Assembly includes a vacuum motor, spraying motor, acrylic tubing and screws for motor mounting.
 - Engineering drawings and CAD modles document the design and dimensions.

 |Component       |STL File                                                                             |Drawing|